JRCSTU/wltp/README.rst

     You may change this choice of interpreter by :guilabel:`Right-clicking` on the Project and navigating to :menuselection:`Properties --> PyDev - Interpreter/Grammar --> Interpreter`, but you have to remember not commit this change in :file:`.project`.

+    Another issue is caused due to the fact that LiClipse contains its own implementation of *Git*, *EGit*, which badly interacts with unix *symbolic-links*, such as the :file:`docs/docs`, and it detects working-directory changes even after a fresh checkout.
+To workaround this, Right-click on the above file :menuselection:`Properties --> Team --> Advanced --> Assume Unchanged`

 Then you can install all project's dependencies in *`development mode* using the :file:`setup.py` script: